 ---|---|

-Minimum GPA | Most of the programs will expect a minimum of 2.5 to 3 GPA in undergraduate studies.
-Students that do not have a 2.5 or higher GPA can still pursue these programs, but universities might require additional prerequisites and/or standardized test score requirements. |
+Minimum GPA | Most programs will expect a minimum of 2.5 to 3 GPA in undergraduate studies.
+Students who do not have a 2.5 or higher GPA can still pursue these programs, but universities might require additional prerequisites and/or standardized test score requirements. |

-Bachelor’s Degree | An undergraduate degree is a must for students to pursue online masters in educational leadership programs. |
+Bachelor’s Degree | An undergraduate degree is necessary for students to pursue an online master’s in educational leadership programs. |

 Experience | Some universities require students to possess professional experience in education or administration.
-Some universities might also need a teaching license required based on the state laws. |
+Some universities might also need a teaching license based on state laws. |

 GRE/GMAT | A few universities ask for GRE or GMAT scores, while several universities do not have this requirement.
 The universities that do not have standardized test score requirements usually require some professional experience. |

-Resume | Students need to include an updated resume that shows experience, achievements, and progressive growth in their lives, education, and profession. |
+Résumé | Students must include an updated resume that shows experience, achievements, and progressive growth in their lives, education, and profession. |

-Letters of Recommendation | Students need to provide 2 to 3 letters of recommendation either from past professors, coworkers, or individuals of significant influence in the student’s life. |
+Letters of Recommendation | Students need to provide 2 to 3 letters of recommendation from past professors, coworkers, or individuals of significant influence in the student’s life. |

-Personal Statement | Students need to submit a letter of intent or a personal statement that clearly states the motivation to pursue the educational leadership field. |
+Personal Statement | Students need to submit a letter of intent or a personal statement that clearly states their motivation to pursue the educational leadership field. |

 The grant is a gift-based financial aid.
 Students need not pay them back.
 Grant is awarded to students based on their merit, research project, or financial situation.